Temperance fountain

 A temperance fountain was a fountain that was set up, usually by a private benefactor, to encourage temperance, and to make abstinence from beer possible by the provision of clean, safe, and free water.
-Beer was the main alternative to water, and generally safer.
 The temperance societies had no real alternative as tea and coffee were too expensive, so drinking fountains were very attractive.

 Temperance fountains in the United States

 Muddied and bad tasting drinking water encouraged many Americans to drink alcohol for health purposes, so temperance groups constructed public drinking fountains throughout the United States following the Civil War.
 The National Woman's Christian Temperance Union (NWCTU)'s organizing convention of 1874 encouraged its attendees to erect the fountains in their hometowns.
 The NWCTU advocated the fountains as a means to discourage people from entering saloons for refreshment.
 The NWCTU sponsored temperance fountains in towns and cities across the United States.

 Cast-stone statues of Hebe were marketed for use in temperance fountains.
 In New York City, the James Fountain in Union Square Park is a Temperance fountain with the figure of Charity who empties her jug of water, aided by a child; it was donated by Daniel Willis James and sculpted by Adolf Donndorf.